Hypertrophic Obstructive Cardiomyopathy (HOCM)

 What is Hypertrophic Obstructive Cardiomyopathy?

-Hypertrophic obstructive cardiomyopathy (HOCM) results in the thickening of the myocardium, or heart tissue.
-This most commonly occurs in the interventricular septum and results in the left ventricle becoming smaller, preventing it from filling with blood.
-This can result in higher blood pressure and damage to the heart muscle, disrupting the heart’s electrical signals.
-Left untreated, this can lead to heart failure, arrhythmias, and even sudden cardiac death.
+Obstructive hypertrophic cardiomyopathy (HOCM) results in the thickening of the myocardium, or heart tissue.
+This most commonly occurs in the interventricular septum and narrows the left ventricular outflow tract, making it more difficult for the heart to pump blood efficiently and potentially block blood flow from the left ventricle.
+As a result, the left ventricle becomes smaller, preventing it from filling with blood properly.
+This can lead to higher blood pressure and damage to the heart muscle, disrupting the heart’s electrical signals.
+The clinical manifestations of HOCM vary from person to person but may include chest pain, shortness of breath, and dizziness.
+Left untreated, this form of cardiac disease can lead to heart failure, atrial fibrillation, blood clots, cardiac arrest, or even sudden cardiac death.

 What Causes Hypertrophic Obstructive Cardiomyopathy?

 In about 60% of all cases, HOCM is caused by a genetic disorder that is inherited.
+A family history of HCM significantly increases a person’s risk, which is why genetic testing may be recommended for close relatives.
 The remaining cases are the result of a spontaneous mutation in the myocardial cells.
 In those with HOCM, the myocardial cells continue to thicken, and the myocytes are unable to align properly.
 The myocytes are then replaced with fibrous tissue, leading to the thickening and shrinking of the ventricle.
+Your provider may also recommend a blood test to help evaluate your overall health and rule out other contributing conditions.
+In some patients, HOCM can also contribute to or occur alongside mitral valve disease, further affecting normal heart function.

 What are the Symptoms of Hypertrophic Obstructive Cardiomyopathy?